-Keeping in touch in Taiwan is easy given the country's fast and reliable internet.
-There is free Wi-Fi in many coffee shops, restaurants and public spaces such as metro stations.
-ADSL lines are also reliable.
+Keeping in touch in Taiwan is easy given the country's fast and reliable internet, while ADSL lines are also reliable.

 Mobile phones in Taiwan

-Foreigners can sign contracts with mobile phone companies, although the actual documentation required will differ from company to company.
+Foreigners can sign contracts with mobile phone companies, although the actual documentation required will differ between companies.
 Some service providers allow expats to sign a contract with a one-year advance payment, while others may require a Taiwanese resident as a guarantor.

 Generally, expats will only need their Alien Registration Certificate (ARC) is typically required for expats, but some companies may ask for additional identification, such as a passport or ID.
 A deposit is also often required.
 Braving the process of getting a mobile phone contract is usually worth it, as prepaid options, while available, are generally more expensive in the long run.

 Some mobile companies and contracts offer discounted rates in the evenings or to other phones on the same network.
 It is a good idea for expats to compare packages from different companies to find one that best suits their needs.

 Internet in Taiwan